Château: Concept

 A château was historically supported by its terres (lands), composing a demesne that rendered the society of the château largely self-sufficient, in the manner of the historic Roman and early medieval villa system (cf. manorialism, hacienda).
 The open villas of Rome in the times of Pliny the Elder, Maecenas, and Emperor Tiberius began to be walled-in, and then fortified in the 3rd century AD, thus evolving to castellar "châteaux".
 In modern usage, a château retains some enclosures that are distant descendants of these fortifying outworks: a fenced, gated, closeable forecourt, perhaps a gatehouse or a keeper's lodge, and supporting outbuildings (stables, kitchens, breweries, bakeries, manservant quarters in the garçonnière).
 Besides the cour d'honneur (court of honour) entrance, the château might have an inner cour ("court"), and inside, in the private residence, the château faces a simply and discreetly enclosed park.

-In the city of Paris, the Louvre (fortified) and the Luxembourg Palace (the latter originally suburban) were originally referred to as châteaux, but became "palaces" when the city enclosed them.
-In other French-speaking European regions, such as Wallonia (Belgium), the word château is used with the same definition as in France.
+In the city of Paris, the Louvre (originally a fortified castle) and the Luxembourg Palace (originally a suburban palace) were initially referred to as châteaux, but became "palaces" when the city enclosed them.
+In other French-speaking regions of Europe, such as Wallonia (Belgium), the word château is used with the same meaning as in France.
 In Belgium, a strong French architectural influence is evident in the seventeenth-century Château des Comtes de Marchin and the eighteenth-century Château de Seneffe.

-In the United States, the word château took root selectively – in the Gilded Age resort town of Newport, Rhode Island, large manor homes were called "cottages", but north of Wilmington, Delaware, in the rich, rural "Château Country" centred upon the powerful Du Pont family, the word château is used with its original definition.
+In the United States, the word château took root selectively.
+In the Gilded Age resort town of Newport, Rhode Island, large manor homes were called "cottages", but north of Wilmington, Delaware, in the rich, rural "Château Country" centred upon the powerful Du Pont family, the word château is used with its original definition.
 In Canada, especially in English, château usually denotes a hotel, not a house, and applies only to the country's most elaborate railway hotels, built during the Canadian railroad golden age, such as the Château Lake Louise in Lake Louise, Alberta, the Château Laurier in Ottawa, the Château Montebello in Montebello, Quebec, and the Château Frontenac in Quebec City.

 French châteaux—particular regions

 Bordeaux region

-There are many estates with true châteaux on them in the Bordeaux wine regions, but it is customary for any wine-producing estate since the 19th century, no matter how humble, to prefix its name with "Château".
+There are many estates with true châteaux on them in the Bordeaux wine regions.
+Still, it is customary for any wine-producing estate since the 19th century, no matter how humble, to prefix its name with "Château".
 This term became the default way of designating an estate in Bordeaux, in the same way that Domaine did in Burgundy.
 Both Château and Domaine are aristocratic in implication, but Bordeaux had a better claim to the association: nobles had owned Bordeaux's best vineyards for centuries.
 Most of Burgundy's best vineyards, in contrast, had been owned by the Church.
 The term Château became a permanent verbal fixture in Bordeaux, and it was emulated in other French regions and outside France.